Bears-R-Us/arkouda/training/COMPARISON.md

 array([2, 2, 1, 1, 1])
 ```

 Arkouda's `GroupBy` is a bit more advanced.
 Arkouda has a `GroupBy` class that leverages functionality similar to `np.unique` to compute its components.
-This class also includes `.permutaion` and `.segement` properties. `.permutation` is contains a pdarray whose values are the indexes of the original array in order by group. `.segments` contains a pdarray whose values are the starting index of each group (when `GroupBy.keys` is indexed by `GroupBy.permutation`).
+This class also includes `.permutation` and `.segment` properties. `.permutation` contains a pdarray whose values are the indexes of the original array in order by group. `.segments` contains a pdarray whose values are the starting index of each group (when `GroupBy.keys` is indexed by `GroupBy.permutation`).
 ```python
 import arkouda as ak
 ak.connect()